 We may now be three interest rate cuts in (with a fourth anticipated for next week), but rates have already left an indelible mark on the Greater Toronto and Hamilton Area’s new condominium market.
-In fact, over the past two years, 33 new condo projects that were actively selling have been converted to rental, put on hold, cancelled, or placed under receivership, according to new data from Urbanation.
+In fact, over the past two years, 33 new condo projects that were actively selling have been converted to rental, put on hold, cancelled, or placed under receivership, according to a new report from Urbanation.

 Had those projects been brought to market as originally planned, a total of 6,796 condo units would have been added to the market.